How Car Salesmen Get Paid | Sales Commissions

 As you can see there are many different ways to earn money as a car salesman.
 It all starts with a salesman making contact with a customer.

 Retail car sales is not for everyone.
 Just like any sales career there are obstacles you must overcome.
-Read our next section Life Cycle of a Car Salesman so you can recognize and overcome these pitfalls.comments powered by Disqus
+Read our next section to learn the four stages in a car salesman's career so you can recognize and overcome these pitfalls.